kerolloz/go-installer/README.md

 curl -sL https://git.io/go-installer | bash
 ```

-Now, You can go grab a cup of coffee :coffee:, set back :relieved: and watch the magic happen! :crystal_ball:
+Now, You can go grab a cup of coffee :coffee:, sit back :relieved: and relax while the magic happens! :crystal_ball:

 #### Please Note that